 In 1987, Bernard Bass, distinguished professor emeritus in Binghamton University's School of Management, envisioned establishing a leadership center dedicated to the discovery and verification of leadership research.

 The Bernard M. and Ruth R. Bass Center for Leadership Studies at Binghamton University was created as a result of this vision, and has been at the forefront of innovative leadership research for over three decades.
 Through the theoretical integration of multiple levels of analysis in the areas of strategic leadership, leadership and team decision making, and creatively leading for innovation, the Bass Center for Leadership Studies continues to define the future of leadership research and practice.

 Learning and research opportunities

-In addition, the school's Management PhD program has a concentration in organizational studies/leadership.
+In addition, the school's Management PhD program has a concentration in leadership & organizational science.
 Many faculty affiliated with the Bass Center for Leadership Studies serve as instructors, advisors and mentors in these concentration areas.

 Leadership certificate program